dsherret/dax/README.md

 ### Custom `$`

-You may wish to create your own `$` function that has a certain setup context (for example, a defined environment variable or cwd).
+You may wish to create your own `$` function that has a certain setup context (for example, custom commands, a defined environment variable or cwd).
 You may do this by using the exported `build$` with `CommandBuilder` and/or `RequestBuilder`, which is what the main default exported `$` function uses internally to build itself:

 ```ts
 import {